UK pledges £250m boost for Ukrainian artillery as war enters third year

 “It was a reminder of the price they are paying not only to defend their country against a completely unjustified invasion, but also to defend the very principles of freedom, sovereignty and the rule of law, on which we all depend.

 “The UK is going further in our support.
-I announced last month the biggest single package of defence aid to Ukraine, taking our total support to £12 billion and signed a ten-year agreement on security co-operation – the first of its kind.”
+I announced last month the biggest single package of defence aid to Ukraine, taking our total support to £12bn and signed a ten-year agreement on security co-operation – the first of its kind.”

 Also speaking on the second anniversary of the conflict, Labour leader Sir Keir Starmer praised Ukraine’s “strength, resilience and courage” and recommitted his party to supporting their resistance to the Russian invasion.